Information Technology Schools in Ohio

 It takes the average student 4.20 years to graduate.
 100% of students get financical aid.
 An average student at Findlay will pay a net price of $23,589.

 Of all the teachers who work at the school, 57% are considered full time.
-This public college charges it's students an average net price of $22,682.
+83% of students are awarded financial aid at this school.
 The student to faculty ratio is 16 to 1.

 The average student takes 4.61 years to complete their degree at Cleveland State University.
 The full-time teacher rate is 49%.
 A typical student attending Cleveland State University will pay a net price of $15,124.